KTH-Software-Engineering-DD2480/java-algorithms-implementation/report.md

 ### @ekorre1001: `Multiplication.multiplyUsingFFT`

-To improve the cyclomatic complexity we want to either remove or reduce the use of if, tenary operations and loops.
+To improve the cyclomatic complexity we want to either remove or reduce the use of `if`, `for`, `while`, `else if`, `&&` and `||`.
 In the multiplyUsingFFT we can find a lot of if statements used to investigate both of the input numbers since they are strings.
 For instance the following is used to check whether the product is negative.

 ```java
 if ((a.charAt(0) == '-' && b.charAt(0) != '-') || (a.charAt(0) != '-' && b.charAt(0) == '-')) {